RohanSogani/autoGrader/README.md

 <strong>Analysis</strong>\
 This script was tested on a folder containing over 190 students sub-directories all containing .tar files.\
 Overall time it took was just over <strong>150 seconds</strong>, about <strong>2.5 - 3 minutes</strong>\
-The manual task on the other hand could take over 5 hours or more. :P
+The manual task on the other hand could take over <strong>5 hours or more</strong>. :P